-In the so-called "Sus" corner, Malanka traditionally involves a sort of commandant, the main figure, the one who talks with the hosts and collects money.
-The most iconic characters of Malanka are bears dressed up in straw costumes weighing nearly 30 kilos.
+In the "Sus" corner, Malanka traditionally involves a commandant, the main figure in charge of talking with the hosts and collecting money.
+The most iconic characters of Malanka are bears dressed up in straw costumes weighing nearly 30 kg (66 lb).
 It's believed that only the bears can drive out the evil spirits on their wide shoulders.
 Imagine what it's like to carry such heavy costumes for a whole night and day.
-The only breaks they can make is for about half an hour for a snack and some short rest. part.
+The only break they can take is for about half an hour for a snack and some short rest.
 Other important characters are gypsies,—they curb and take care of the bears.
 Minor obligatory characters are chevaliers, usually played by children.
-Contemporary Malanka may also feature evil spirits embodied in the figures of wicked doctors, policemen, officials and so on.
-Once only males could participate in Malanka, however, nowadays women also take
+Contemporary Malanka may also feature evil spirits embodied in the figures of wicked doctors, policemen, officials, and so on.
+Once only males could participate in Malanka, however, nowadays women also take part.

-The bears from Malanka of the "Putni" corner have some peculiarities—their faces are painted with Romanian national symbols, as most local residents are ethnic Romanians—the village is only 7 kilometres away from Romanian border.
+The bears from Malanka of the "Putni" corner have some peculiarities—their faces are painted with Romanian national symbols, as most local residents are ethnic Romanians—the village is only 7 kilometers (4,3 mi) away from the Romanian border.

-In the afternoon around 2 PM, all Malanka groups gather in the main street to close the celebration and find out who is the winner.
+In the afternoon, at about 2 pm, all Malanka groups gather in the main street to close the celebration and find out who is the winner.
 These traditions have been passed on from one generation to another, and represent invaluable cultural heritage.

 Chernivtsi, the largest city in the region, has been hosting MalankaFest since 2011.
 It's a large-scale international Malanka featuring the participants from the neighboring countries as well as from other regions of Ukraine.
 But unlike Krasna Malanka, MalankaFest in Chernivtsi features lots of elements of pop culture.